 For more information on parents who rage at their children, do check out Randi Kreger's blogpost The World of the Borderline Mother and Her Children which focuses types of mothering described by Christina Lawson.

-For a resource to help children living with a raging parent, do check out the book "An Umbrella for Alex"
+For a resource to help children living with a raging parent, see the book "An Umbrella for Alex"